Gas Fire Removal Cost

 • The average cost of gas fire removal is around £215.

-• Depending on the complexity of the job, it usually takes half a day to 2 days.
+• Most jobs take half a day to 2 days.

-• How long does gas fire removal take, and what the job entails.
+• How long the job takes, and what the job entails.

 But gas fire removal isn’t a DIY job – improper handling can lead to leaks or big bills.
 That’s why you need to hire a Gas Safe-registered engineer.
 This guide will tell you the costs involved and how to do it safely and efficiently.